GioCura/Frontend-Mentor-Projects/Junior/Advice-Generator-App/README.md

 Additionally, I learned how to add loaders.
 It first involves styling a loader class with the appropriate gif, svg, etc. For this project, the loader is written into the `innerHTML` upon the click of the dice button.
 After that, the fetch action is done, and that changes the `innerHTML` to the requested data.

-I also found out that fetching new advice didn't work right away on Firefox unless you add `{ cache: "no-cache" }` to the fetch parameter.
+I also found out that fetching new advice didn't work right away on Firefox unless you add `{ cache: "no-cache" }` to the fetch parameters.

+///////////////
+UPDATE 07/24/23

+After finishing Jonas Schmedtmann's JavaScript course, I went back and refactored my code to reflect the MVC model.
+Although this requires splitting the script into multiple files, hopefully this code is more organized, reusable, and easier to update.
+I've alsoimplemented try catch statements and guard clauses for the first time.

 ### Continued development

 - I'd like more practice using API's.
+- I'd like more practice implementing the MVC model.

 ### Useful resources